This post may contain affiliate links. See my disclosure policy.

 - In a small bowl, combine the brown sugar, salt, paprika, onion powder, dried thyme, pepper, and ground mustard together.
 Rub the meat with the spices and place it on the wire rack.

-- Roast the meat for 30 minutes then lower the oven temperature to 180C/350F and roast for another hour and 15 minutes.
+- Roast the meat for 30 minutes, then reduce the oven temperature to 180°C/350°F and continue roasting for an additional 1 hour and 15 minutes, or until the pork reaches an internal temperature of 195°F (shreddable meat).

-- Once the meat is roasted, cover it loosely with aluminum foil and set it aside to rest for 20 minutes.
+- Once the meat is roasted, cover it loosely with aluminum foil and let it rest for 15 minutes.

 Uahaha I never tried pork butt.
 Also, does brown sugar suits well for pork?
 For chicken yes but pork?